A Practical Guide for Dental Compressed Air and Vacuum Systems in Day Procedure Centres

 A dental compressed air and vacuum system (DAVS) is a central system providing compressed air and/or vacuum suction, and comprises sources of supply and a pipeline distribution system connecting to dental chair.
 The system aims to provide safe, convenient and cost effective compressed air and/or vacuum suction for dental staff at the point of use, and ensure patient and staff safety.
 This system is not applicable to portable compressed air equipment, portable suction source equipment, and the localised equipment forming part of a proprietary dental chair with compressor or vacuum pump unit, and interconnection tubing matched to the needs of the air instruments therein.

-The following guide is for general reference and information purposes only, and should be read in conjunction with the Code of Practice for Day Procedure Centres (2023 Edition), other applicable ordinances, regulations and codes.
+The following guide is for general reference and information purposes only, and should be read in conjunction with the latest version of the Code of Practice for Day Procedure Centres, other applicable ordinances, regulations and codes.

 - The manufacture, storage, supply and use of a DAVS in the facility comply with all relevant statutory requirements, including but not limited to those stipulated under the following Ordinances and their subsidiary legislations and codes of practice: